tonmoy18/super-share/README.md

 ### What is this repository for? ###

+* [Learn Rails]
 * A MVP for a paid version of tweeter
-* 0.9.5
+* Version: 0.9.5
-* [Learn Rails]

 ### How do I get set up? ###